Add or modify a field to support queries, reports, and workflow

 There are several reasons why you might want to modify an existing field or add a custom field.
 For example, you need to change the name of a field, modify the pick list within the drop-down menu, or add a field to track additional data requirements.

-Adding a field with a custom pick list is a common task.
 In the following illustration, an additional field, Resolution, has been added with a custom list of resolutions.

 Most modifications require editing the definition for the work item type (WIT).
 You accomplish other modifications through the user interface (Team Web Access), or a command-line tool.

+Pick lists are the enumerated values that appear within a drop-down menu in a work item form and the Value column within the query editor.
 The method you use to customize a pick list varies depending on the field.

 To add values to the Area or Iteration path fields, go here.